+It may be noted that above projects have more than one objectives but only primary objective have been reflected in this Report.

 If applicable, describe the learning and knowledge management component to capture and disseminate lessons learned.

 The project on “Harnessing Alternative Renewable Energy Resources for Enhancing Community Resilience and Sustainable Food Security for Adaptation to Climate Change” will be implemented as pilot project under the banner of flagship programme.
 The Ministry of Agriculture & Forests and the Ministry of Economic Affairs will be the executing agencies taking lead on its relevant components.
-The success of the projects will be disseminated across the Country.
+The lessons learned from this AF project will capture through progress, annual and evaluation reports that will be tabled at the Project Steering Committees for deliberation on regular basis.

+The dissemination of knowledge will be done through national workshops and meetings.
+Also, the national broadcasting service will be invited at the project sites for capturing the project activities and broadcasting at national level.
+NIE will ensure experience sharing through newsletter and forums to other related parties.

 Describe the consultative process, including the list of stakeholders consulted, undertaken during project preparation, with particular reference to vulnerable groups, including gender considerations, in compliance with the Environmental and Social Policy of the Adaptation Fund.

 The consultation process has undertaken at three different levels.
 The first level of consultation has been between the Ministry of Agriculture & Forests and the Ministry of Economic Affairs on this project concept.
 The second level of consultation has been between the respective ministries and their sister agencies like FMCL, cooperatives/groups and Bhutan Power Corporation Limited.
 The third level of consultation has been with the Ministry and the people at the project sites.
 As for development of wind and solar power plants, communities have been consulted and their consents have been obtained.
 Currently, solar meteorological station and 50 m wind mast have been installed to measure the solar and wind resource data at the project sites.

-After the funds have been secured, another round of consultation especially targeting the needs of the vulnerable group and gender will be carried out with the communities from the project sites.
-Further, the community will be communicated on the project content and the implementation framework.
+It is to reiterate that the initial consultations have been carried out with the concerned local district administration and communities of Shingkhar under Bumthang district where 3 MW solar power plant is being proposed.
+The same has also been carried out with the concerned local administration and community at Rubesa, Wangdi where 2 MW of wind power plants are being proposed.

+Thorough consultations with the relevant stakeholders and the communities will also be carried out once the project concept is approved by the Adaptation Fund.

 Provide justification for funding requested, focusing on the full cost of adaptation reasoning.